-All in all, If you live in the west of the city Hotspot is definitely worth visiting.
-If you love mainstream summer parties Hotspot is also a lively place to dance all night under the stars.
-Anyone seeking a more intimate experience would nonetheless be better off heading somewhere else.
+If you love mainstream summer parties, Hotspot is also a lively place to dance all night under the stars.
+Anyone seeking a more intimate experience would nonetheless be better off heading somewhere a bit more chilled-out.

-Bars in the Wyspa Słodowa area: Barbarka, Ponton, Cicha Woda and Wyspa Tamka
+Bars in the Wyspa Słodowa area: Barbarka, Ponton and Zwodowani

 If you find the massive sandpits at beach bars a bit gimmicky, then a visit to one of the floating bars on Wyspa Słodowa could be a better option.